-In this section, the results of a beam test are presented.
-Only a horizontal beam-orbit correction was carried out in this experiment.
+In this section, the results of beam test are presented.
+Only horizontal beam orbit correction was carried out in this experiment.
 The procedure of this test is as follows:

-- (a) Construct a first local bump at a beam position monitor (BPM) where the orbit difference between first and second bunch is becoming larger.
-Adjust its bump height so that the orbit difference is minimized at the downstream side of the bump. - (b) Step (a) will deteriorate the beam orbits of each bunch further at the downstream side.
-With keeping the first bump, construct a second local bump downstream of the previous bump.
-Then, iterate the above procedures in order to squeeze out the orbit difference toward the downstream side of the linac, and minimize the beam position and angle of each simultaneously.
+- (a) Construct a first local bump at a beam position monitor (BPM) where the orbit difference between first and second bunch are getting larger.
+Adjust its bump height so that the orbit difference is minimized at the downstream side of the bump. - (b) The step (a) will deteriorate the beam orbits of each bunch at the further downstream side.
+With keeping the first bump, construct the second local bump at a downstream of the previous bump.
+After then, iterate the above procedures in order to squeeze out the orbit difference toward the downstream side of the linac, and minimize the beam position and angle of each simultaneously.

-If the orbits of each bunch are corrected in Sector A or B without an optics mismatch, it can be expected that the charge loss in the J-arc section will be decreased.
+If the orbits of each bunch are corrected in the Sector in A or B without the optics mismatch, it can be expected that the charge loss in the J-arc section will be decreased.

-Figure 4 shows the software panel for constructing a local bump.
-This software can construct a local bump at an arbitrary BPM position in the KEKB linac.
-In this beam test, three local bumps were successively constructed for an orbit correction.
-In Fig. 4, local bumps (1), (2) and (3) were constructed by changing the bump heights of the SPA11, SPA32 and SPB14 BPMs, respectively.
-First of all, the bump height of SPA11 was set to 1 mm, so that the orbit difference would be reduced However, the orbit difference in the at SPA32. downstream area of SPA32 became worse after first bump was constructed.
-In the next step, in addition to bump (a), a bump height of SPA32 was varied in order to reduce the orbit difference of each bunch downstream of the second bump (b).
-After the height of the bump (b) was set to 2.5 mm, bump (c) was constructed, while bumps (a) and (b) were kept.
+Figure 4 shows the software panel for construction a local bump.
+This software can construct a local bump at arbitrary BPM position in the KEKB linac.
+In this beam test, three local bumps were successively constructed for the orbit correction.
+In Fig. 4, the local bumps (1), (2) and (3) were constructed by changing bump heights of the SPA11, SPA32 and SPB14 BPMs, respectively.
+First of all, a bump height of SPA11 was set to 1 mm so that the orbit difference is reduced at SPA32.
+However, the orbit difference in the downstream area of SPA32 got worse after first bump was constructed.
+In the next step, in addition to the bump (a), a bump height of SPA32 was varied in order to reduce the orbit difference of each bunch at the downstream of the second bump (b).
+After the height of the bump (b) was set to 2.5 mm, the bump (c) was constructed, while the bumps (a) and (b) were kept.

 Figure 4: Software panel to construct a local bump.
-The dotted plot shows the range of local bumps.
+Dotted plot shows a range of local bump.
 Three local bumps are successively contracted.